arseniytech/arseniytech/README.md

 I build web projects, learn fast, and enjoy contributing to real-world applications.
 I'm an athlete playing in a [Floorball](https://en.wikipedia.org/wiki/Floorball) team [Nord City](https://t.me/fbc_nordcity)

 Currently looking for **frontend work, internships, or projects** where I can grow and learn from experienced developers.
+Check out my projects!

 ---